vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 <a name="ip-range"></a>
 ### Configure a Non-DHCP Network for Container VMs ###

 You can designate a specific network for container VMs to use by specifying the `--container-network` option.
 Containers use this network if the container developer runs `docker run` or `docker create` with the `--net` option when they run or create a container.
-This option requires a distributed port group that must exist before you run `vic-machine create`.
-You cannot use the same distributed port group that you use for the bridge network.
+This option requires a port group that must exist before you run `vic-machine create`.
+You cannot use the same port group that you use for the bridge network.
 You can provide a descriptive name for the network, for use by Docker.
 If you do not specify a descriptive name, Docker uses the vSphere network name.
 For example, the descriptive name appears as an available network in the output of `docker info`.

 If the network that you designate as the container network in the `--container-network` option does not support DHCP, you can configure the gateway, DNS server, and a range of IP addresses for container VMs to use.